jweyn/MOS-X/README.md

 ## Building a model

 1. The first thing to do is to set up the config file for the particular site to forecast for.
 The `default.config` file has a good number of comments to describe how to do that.
 Parameters that are not marked 'optional' or with a default value must be specified.
-  - One "optional" parameter that may cause some trouble is `climo_station_id`.
-This is a long station ID that is used in the NCDC climate databases.
-To find the station ID for a particular site, see the file at ftp://ftp.ncdc.noaa.gov/pub/data/noaa/isd-history.txt (yes I know this is complicated, and an automated procedure is on the TODO list)
+  - The parameter `climo_station_id` is now automatically generated!
-  - It is also not recommended to use the upper-air sounding data option.
+  - It is not recommended to use the upper-air sounding data option.
 In my testing adding sounding data actually made no difference to the skill of the models, but YMMV.
 Use with caution.
 I don't test it.
 2. Once the config is set up, build the model using `build <config>`.
 The config reader will automatically look for `<config>.config` too, so if you're like me and like to call your config files `KSEA.config`, it's handy to just pass `KSEA`.
   - Depending on how much training data is requested, it may take several hours for BUFRgruven to download everything.
   - Actually building the scikit-learn model, however, takes only 10 minutes for a 1000-tree random forest on a 16-core machine.